dlogtime/hateskulls/README.md

 ### Configuration

-Copy `skulls/.env.example` to `skulls.env` and update with your OpenRouter API key:
+Copy `skulls/.env.example` to `skulls/.env` and update with your OpenRouter API key:
 ```
 OPENROUTER_API_KEY=your-key-here
 ```